-The volume will appeal to anyone who wants to know more about Mississippi and the people who call it home.
-It will be especially helpful to students, teachers, and scholars researching, writing about, or otherwise discovering the state, past and present.
+The volume, published by the University Press of Mississippi, appeals to anyone who wants to know more about Mississippi.
+It has proven to be especially helpful to students, teachers, and scholars researching, writing about, or otherwise discovering the state, past and present.

 Stuart Rockoff, executive director of the Mississippi Humanities Council (MHC), is familiar with the encyclopedia project because he wrote the “Jews” and “Goldring/Woldenberg Institute of Southern Jewish Life” entries.
 He said he is pleased that the MHC has been able to help make an online version a reality.